alex-paynedwyer/single-molecule-tools-alpd/README.md

 This step applies sifting (and if specified, segmentation masks) to the foci then constructs the sifted tracks.
 It summarises the track properties including stoichiometry and diffusivity, and tests for pairwise colocalisation between tracks.

-### Parameters and settings
-`params` is the parameter structure which is read in from the workspace, or otherwise set in code (see code comments for details).

 ### Routines

 `colocalisedTrackAnalyser` is a function that runs on a single file containing two colour channels.